awsdocs/amazon-redshift-developer-guide/doc_source/wlm-queue-hopping.md

 When a query is hopped and no matching queue is found, the query is canceled\.

 When a query is hopped and a matching queue is found, WLM attempts to reassign the query to the new queue\.
-If a query can't be reassigned, it’s restarted in the new queue, as described following\.
+If a query can't be reassigned, it's restarted in the new queue, as described following\.

 A query is reassigned only if all of the following are true:
 + A matching queue is found\.